openedx/edx-documentation/en_us/shared/course_features/cohorts/cohorts_setup_discussions.rst

-The default behavior for content-specific discussion topics is that they are divided by cohort when you first :ref:`add them<Create ContentSpecific Discussion Topics>` in your courseware.
+The default behavior for content-specific discussion topics is that they are divided by cohort when you first :ref:`add them<Create ContentSpecific Discussion Topics>` in your course.

 To make only a few of your content-specific discussion topics divided by cohort, you change the cohort settings for content-specific discussion topics